-Piedmont schedules mounted meetings, weather permitting, on the second Sunday of each month.
+Piedmont schedules lessons, weather permitting, on the second Sunday of each month.
 Winter sessions are typically held in an indoor arena.
-Please arrive on time, ready to ride.
-You, your tack and your horse should be reasonably clean: no unnecessary jewelry or flying hair!!
+Please arrive on time and ready to ride.
+You, your tack, and your horse should be reasonably clean: no unnecessary jewelry or flying hair!!
 There are safety reasons for this.
 We also enjoy many “extra curricular” activities.
 Check under Events on this website, to find a list of recent or upcoming activities.

 One of our most popular activities is Summer Camp, which started in 2006 and is held over a three-day weekend.
 This is an overnight camp near Staunton with lovely accommodations and superior instruction.
-In addtion to riding, there is hiking, fishing, tennis, and swimming.
-One needn’t ride to attend and enjoy - as “horse husbands” and children can come along to enjoy the facilities.
+In addition to riding, there is hiking, fishing, tennis, and swimming.
+One needn’t ride to attend and enjoy - as “horse husbands” and children can come along to enjoy the facilities too.

 “Curriculum” monthly lessons will include an instructor and/or facility fee.
 The club is fortunate to have several wonderful and reasonably priced instructors who have been working with us for several years.
 Along with the announcement of the monthly lesson, the cost will be noted.
 These costs are generally very reasonable for the value received.